-7.2 How do you give feedback?
+7.2 What happens now?

 We want your feedback on this document.
 To recap, the transport issues and strategic options represent our initial thinking on the direction for regional transport over the next ten years and beyond.

 Do you agree with our thinking?
 Do you have other ideas for ensuring our transport system meets the community's needs?